-The Travel and Study Committee meets two times per session to consider applications from members.
+The Travel and Study Committee meets twice per session to consider applications from members.
 It is a competitive process.
 Following on-line submission, applications are reviewed and short-listed applicants are then invited for interview.

 Attendance at interview is essential.
-Dates of the interview are made available in advance of the application deadline.
+Dates of interviews are made available in advance of the application deadline.
 Interviewed applicants will be informed by email of the Committee’s decision within 5 working days of the meeting.

 In exceptional circumstances, members may be considered if they fall outwith the application deadlines or if applying for a third/subsequent award.
-If you wish to be considered in this category you need to write to the chairman of the committee with a full project outline and a statement in support of your application explaining why you merit special consideration.
+If you wish to be considered in this category, you need to write to the chairperson of the Committee with a full project outline and a statement in support of your application explaining why you merit special consideration.
 This can be organised by contacting the Permanent Secretaries.

 Criteria for Application

-The committee consider applications for a number of criteria:
+The committee consider applications using a number of criteria:

 |Commitment to the Society||The Project||The Interview|

-Following completion of the project, successful applicants have 8 weeks to submit their written report.
-Failure to do so may require repayment of the award to the Society.
+Following completion of the project, successful applicants have 8 weeks to submit their written report of their project.
+Submission is mandatory and failure to do so may require repayment of the award to the Society.
 See previous reports here.